kelmcm/portfolio/project.md

 # Final Project: Visualizing the Impact of the Cod Moratorium on Newfoundland

+For my final project, I hope to warn and educate of the negative impacts technology can have on our society through the story of the cod fishery in Newfoundland, Canada.
+The cod fishery was the center of Newfoundland economic and cultural society for hundreds of years.
+After joining Canada and the commercialization of the fishery in 1949, the waters of Newfoundland were overfished and depleted of cod.
+The cod population plummeted leading the government to call a moratorium on the cod fishery in 1992 resulting in economic decline, migration and relocation, and a loss of culture for the Newfoundland people.

 ## Outline

 **High-level summary**: Technology and economic security are great until it takes all your fish and you are forced to leave your home.